mehra-deepak/blog/about.md

 Hello There.
 Thanks for visiting my Blog.

-I'm Deepak Mehra and I'm an Aspiring Mahchine Learning and AI Engineer and a Data Science Enthusiast.
+I'm Deepak Mehra and I'm an Aspiring Deep Learning Engineer and an AI Enthusiast.

 ## Contacts